Fishing in Minnesota

 Where to Fish in Minnesota

-State officials have divided Minnesota into four different regions.
+Minnesota can be divided into four different regions.
 Walleye fishing can be outstanding in the northwest area, but this area shines when it comes to northern pike fishing.
 From the Lake of the Woods to the Rainy River is a popular area for walleyes to spawn.
 Below this area is the southern region, offering outstanding flathead catfish and walleye fishing from canoes or the shore on the Minnesota River.
 Especially around the Hutchinson area, walleye fishing can be great, but this is also a great area to go bass fishing.
 Try bass fishing on Lake Stella and Lake Washington.
-East of the southern region, find good walleye and panfish fishing near Sauk Rapids, Hinckley and Little Falls.
+East of the southern region, find good walleye and panfish fishing near Sauk Rapids, Hinckley, and Little Falls.
 Finally, the lakes around Grand Rapids are a great option when deciding where to fish in Minnesota.

 Camping and Fishing in Minnesota

 Many of the best spots for fishing and camping in Minnesota are in state parks.
 There are great locations spread across the state, and if you are a Minnesota resident, you don’t need a license to fish in a state park as long as you’re not looking for a special trout stamp.
-While there are great options in the northern half of the state, they are more abundant in the southern half.
-This is especially true along the state’s eastern border, starting at Moose Lake State Park and continuing through Fort Snelling State Park.
 Many state parks have lovely campgrounds, and you can make online reservations.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.